abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/welcome.md

       gtag(\'config\', \'G-VS25TGNTRZ\');
 ```

-A complete example to embed Google Tag Manager
+The following is a complete example that embeds Google Tag Manager:

 ```json
 welcomeinfo: {